jtonglet/jtonglet.github.io/_pages/about.md

 ### **Miscellaneous**

-I come from Waterloo in the periphery of [Brussels](https://jtonglet.github.io/gallery.html).
+I come from Waterloo.
+Yes, the one where the famous French emperor was defeated.
+Come see one of the [yearly reenactements](https://visitwallonia.com/en-gb/content/reenactment-battle-june-18-1815-domaine-de-waterloo) of the battle and discover the beautiful nature of my home region [Wallonia](https://visitwallonia.com/) and the vibrant culture of Belgium's capital: [Brussels](https://jtonglet.github.io/gallery.html).

 I keep a reading list [here](https://jtonglet.github.io/reading_list.html).